GDX-X/PS2-OPL-CFG-Compatibility-Database/README.md

 This script was created to be used mainly with [__PFS BatchKit Manager__](https://github.com/GDX-X/PFS-BatchKit-Manager)

-These two gameids do not really exist but are used with PFS BatchKit Manager to have different names because these ids share the same gameid as other games
+These two gameids do not really exist but are used with PFS BatchKit Manager to avoid conflicts because these ids share the same gameid as other games

 `SLUD_206.43.cfg` = `SLUS_206.43.cfg` Namco Transmission v1.03 <br/>